r2ba7/Meeting-Planner/README.md

 # Meeting-Planner
 A college's assignment, using binary search tree with some specific requirements.
+There is extra functions for problem solving.